kjasmin9/Life4137/part_1/README_pt1.md

 ## get_miRNAs_of_interest.R

 in RStudio: ```get_miRNAs_of_interest.R``` .
-This code obtains a list of miRNAs of interest from the miRNA co-ccurrence data frame miRNAs are present as Column names
+This code obtains a list of miRNAs of interest from the miRNA co-occurrence data frame miRNAs are present as Column names

 ```